What do Shannon-type Inequalities, Submodular Width, and Disjunctive Datalog have to do with one another?: Introduction

 A key technical result in the paper is Theorem~\ref{thm:ps:construction:1} which, stated informally, says that inequality~\eqref{eqn:intro:sfi} can be proved using a sequence of rules of one of the following four types, where $ X \subseteq Y$:

+We think of the above rules as rewrite rules that transform the terms on the LHS into the terms on the RHS.
+Moreover for each one of the above rules, the RHS is guaranteed to be smaller than or equal to the LHS for all $h \in \Gamma_n$.
 To explain the theorem, assume for the sake of discussion that all coefficients in (\ref{eqn:intro:sfi}) are natural numbers.
-Then both sides can be seen as bags of terms, and the theorem says that there exists a sequence of rewritings using the four rules above, transforming the term bag on the RHS to the term bag on the LHS.
+Then both sides of~\eqref{eqn:intro:sfi} can be seen as bags of terms, and the theorem says that there exists a sequence of rewritings using the four rules above, transforming the term bag on the RHS of~\eqref{eqn:intro:sfi} to the term bag on the LHS.
 Obviously, if such a sequence exists, then inequality~\eqref{eqn:intro:sfi} holds, because each rewriting replaces a term (or sum of two terms) with a smaller or equal term (or sum of two terms).
 The converse statement is non-obvious.
 For example in our prior work~\cite{csma} we found that, without the decomposition rule~\eqref{eq:ps:decomp}, the remaining three rules along with the additional submodularity rule $h(A)+h(B)\rightarrow h(A\cup B)+h(A\cap B)$ are {\em not} a complete proof system: there exists a Shannon-flow inequality without a proof sequence consisting only of those rules.

 Finally, $\panda$ consists of interpreting each step in the proof sequence as a relational operation, leading to:

 \bthm $\panda$ computes a model of a disjunctive datalog rule $P$ under degree constraints $\dc$ in time \footnote{In this paper, the big-$O$ notation is in data-complexity, hiding a factor that is query-dependent and data-independent.
 The big-$\tilde O$ additionally hides a single $\log$-factor in data-complexity.}